RobynLlama/Ostranauts.Autoloader/README.md

 Feel free to examine this [ExamplePackage](https://github.com/RobynLlama/Ostranauts.Autoloader/raw/refs/heads/main/Media/PackageExample.zip) to get a better feel for how to package your mod.

+### Best Practices for Mod Load Order Coordination

+Here's some basic guidelines on when you should use what type of dependency for your mod:

+- **Declare hard dependencies for required mods:**
+  If your mod requires another mod to function, declare it as a hard dependency.
+This guarantees your mod loads after it.

+- **Use soft dependencies for optional compatibility:**

+  > [!IMPORTANT]
+  > A soft dependency won't cause resolution failure so your mod will still work without it present!

+  If your mod adds features when another mod is present but can work without it, declare a soft dependency to load after that mod if it’s installed.

+- **Communicate with other mod authors:**
+  Coordinate load order needs, especially when your mod overrides or patches behavior in another mod.
+Work together with other modders to coordinate hard and soft dependencies, especially with patch or fix mods that work conditionally.

+- **Document load order requirements clearly:**
+  Include instructions or metadata so users and tools know how to load your mod relative to others.

+- **Follow community standards and conventions:**
+  Participate in modding community discussions and adhere to established best practices for declaring dependencies and load order.

+These practices ensure users or tools like Ostra.Autoloader will have an easy time installing and using your mods.

 ## I want to use a mod that doesn't support autoload files

 > [!IMPORTANT]